Difference Between Vtach and Vfib

 1. Ventricular Tachycardia(Vtach) and Ventricular Fibrillation (Vfib) are two medical conditions that are associated with heart disorders.
 Vtach is a medical term used to define irregular heart impulses, and it mostly arises in individuals with valvular heart disease.
 On the other side, Vfib is an emergency medical condition in which the lower heart chamber shudders, and the heart would not be able to pump blood which consequently leads to heart failure.

 2. Various factors are responsible for Vtach and Vfib.
-The major reasons that caused vtach are not particularly known, but it is usually triggered by congestive heart failure, cardiomyopathy, structural heart disorder, etc. On the contrary, Vfib is caused by aortic stenosis, electrical shock, LQTS, Brugada syndrome, cardiomyopathies, heart failure, etc.
+The major reasons that caused vtach are not particularly known, but it is triggered by congestive heart failure, cardiomyopathy, structural heart disorder, etc. On the contrary, Vfib is caused by aortic stenosis, electrical shock, LQTS, Brugada syndrome, cardiomyopathies, heart failure, etc.

 3. The risk of Ventricular Tachycardia(Vtach) and Ventricular Fibrillation (Vfib) gets escalated by several factors.
 Risk of vtach includes extreme electrolyte deformities, heart disorders, etc. A person with heart issues or a family history of vtach has a higher risk of this condition.
 On the contrary, the risk of vfib includes damage to heart cells, cardiomyopathy, intake of illegal drugs, etc.